Buggem/.pixelmap/renderers/README.md

 ### Step #4 run code.

-Here is a good example of that in (the main example)[https://openprocessing.org/sketch/1616444].
+Here is a good example of that in [the main example](https://openprocessing.org/sketch/1616444).